Jonnygibb/Fundamental-Image-Processing/Assignment_2/report/report.md

 ## Technical Implementation

 To create new images from an input image, the generator takes advantage of a U-net style, encoder-decoder design.
 U-net is an architecture that effectivly downsamples and then upsamples an image.
 It is a fully connected, convoultional neural net that takes advantage of stride convolution and max-pooling.
 It also includes skip connections that make localized image information glabally available in the symmetric model, increasing the predictive ability of the generator [@Gayathri2021].
+The downscaling or encoding section attempts to gather context from the input whilst the decoder works to identify areas of interest during its upscaling [@Ali_2022].

 In this implementation, an image of size 256x256 is shrunk down to a 1x1 feature map before being blown up again back into original size.
 This is performed by six layers down and six up which convolve the image.
 Stride is set at 2 in order to downscale and upscale the image.
 During downscaling, a leaky relu function is used